SamAbdallah/SamAbdallah/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning web development and machine learning...
+- 💬 Ask me about Machine learning and web development topics
 - ⚡ Fun fact: I studied civil engineering but then i decided to enter the world of coding!!...

 <!--
 **SamAbdallah/SamAbdallah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.